-The two new majors, mechanical engineering technology and energy engineering technology, will focus on firsthand, practical applications and prepare students for the same jobs as those with engineering degrees since they will take similar classes in math and engineering.
+The two new majors, mechanical engineering technology and energy engineering technology, focus on firsthand, practical applications and prepare students for the same jobs as those with engineering degrees since they will take similar classes in math and engineering.

-Engineering technology degrees involve more hands-on learning and application than traditional engineering degrees.
+Engineering technology degrees involve more direct learning and application than traditional engineering degrees.
 Graduates from engineering technology programs compete for the same jobs as graduates with an engineering degree, including designing and fabricating, managing automated machinery, overseeing industrial processes, or developing new ones.

-Students in both new majors will learn a spectrum of mathematics, engineering and science broad enough for them to enter a variety of engineering fields.
+Students in both new majors learn a spectrum of mathematics, engineering and science broad enough for them to enter a variety of engineering fields.

 Outside of the classroom, first-year students live in their own residence hall, Livingston Alexander House, with common spaces to make friends, study, workout, play games or just watch TV together.
 Or they can live in apartment-style housing in one of Pitt-Bradford’s all-suite residence halls.

 On-campus activities keep students busy, or they can use a free local bus to have lunch in town, grab groceries or see a movie.
 And there’s no bus needed to fish, hike, work out or take part in or watch one of Pitt-Bradford’s 17 NCAA Division III or club sports, including esports, hockey and cheerleading.
 Intramural sports are popular, too, and include flag football under the lights, broom hockey, floor hockey, basketball, soccer, softball and more.

 Students can enjoy new experiences with a recreation program that includes water sports, ziplining and ropes courses, clay target shooting, horseback riding, bowling and more.